-Etiquette dictates that in addition to themselves, the hosts are only required to invite the bride's mother, the groom's mother, bridesmaids, and immediate female family members.
-In shaping up the remainder of the guest list, proceed with caution!
-The larger the guest list, the more there is to manage, and with two weeks' notice, there's too much to manage as is!
+Etiquette dictates that the hosts are only required to invite the bride's mother, the groom's mother, bridesmaids, and immediate female family members.
+In shaping up the remainder of the guest list, proceed with caution.
+The larger the guest list, the more there is to manage—and with two weeks' notice, there's too much to manage as is.

-It goes without writing that sending invitations by mail for a last-minute bridal shower is a no-no. Chances are, guests likely won't receive them in a timely manner, and even if they do, you certainly won't receive their RSVPs in time for the main event.
-A practical solution is to email invites to guests (plus, sites like Paperless Post and Wedding Paper Divas have tons of adorable, free templates available), then follow-up with a call or text to wrangle any remaining RSVPs two to three days before the shower … And at a restaurant, it's simple enough to change the size of your reservation without accruing fees (or sighs from the staff), so plan for 100 percent attendance and adjust the head count later.
+We all love snail mail, but sending invitations via the post for a last-minute bridal shower isn’t an option—you need guests to know about the upcoming event now.
+A practical solution is to email polished invites to guests, then follow-up with a call or text to wrangle any remaining RSVPs two to three days before the shower.
+This serves as yet another reason to plan the celebration at a restaurant—it's simple enough to change the size of your reservation without accruing fees (or sighs from the staff), so plan for 100 percent attendance and adjust the head count as needed.

-Although you might not have the time to devise a one-of-a-kind theme, advising a color or prop to wear ups the thoughtfulness factor without the burden falling on you.
-Plus, the guests thinking, "But what will I wear?!" can rest easy knowing that trusty black dress of theirs is but an accessory to a straw hat, headpiece, scarf, or whatever add-on you encourage.
-If you need ideas, look no further than the wedding or honeymoon destination, the restaurant (if you're eating Mexican, ask guests to rock a sombrero, wear a festive necklace, or bring along a maraca), or time of year (summer might call for shades, while winter is prime time for a fuzzy hat or winter boots).
+Although you might not have the time to devise an elaborate bridal shower theme, advising guests to wear cohesive ensembles ups the thoughtfulness factor without burdening you.
+Plus, the guests thinking, "But what will I wear?!" can rest assured knowing that their trusty black dress—plus an accessory like a straw hat, headpiece, scarf, or whatever other add-on you encourage—is perfectly acceptable.
+If you need ideas, look no further than the wedding theme, honeymoon destination, or the restaurant's décor, or time of year (summer might call for shades, while winter is prime time for a fuzzy hat or winter boots).

 Scope out the nearest mall or home goods stores for clearance décor to add color and personality to your table or private room.
 Here's what to keep an eye out for: table cloths, linen napkins, napkin rings, placemats, vases, a pillow to mark the bride's seat, and anything else that's simple, affordable, in season, and won't disrupt the restaurant's service or décor (you'll be the best gauge of the personnel).
 At minimum, restaurants will likely let you decorate the table with flowers, so snag a few eclectic vases to fill with stems.

-Just like the restaurant's dishes, scale back the cocktail list to three boozy offerings—one with whiskey or bourbon, a second with gin or vodka, and a third with tequila or rum—to serve at the shower alongside one virgin, water-based spritz (think soda with watermelon and mint, for example).
-And yes, you should dub them something festive on a custom cocktail list, to match the personalization of the food menu.
+Just like the restaurant's dishes, scale back the cocktail list to a curated selection of boozy offerings—we like one with Champagne or prosecco and one with a palatable hard liquor, like vodka.
+You can serve this alongside one virgin, water-based spritz.
+And yes, you should dub them something festive on a custom cocktail list, to match the personalized food menu.
 If you're offering wine or beer, defer to the bride on what she'd like to serve.
 She'll basically walk into a party that's serving only her favorite drinks.

-Because no bridal shower is complete without a game, opt for one that you can pack up, set up, and explain in no time at all, like Catchphrase or a card-based game that involves everyone.
-At minimum, try "20 Questions" or even "Telephone," which are both old school, simple options that can still double as ice breakers.
+In need of last-minute bridal shower games that will keep the fun going?
+Opt for one that you can pack up, set up, and explain in no time at all, like Catchphrase or a card-based game that involves everyone.
+At minimum, try "20 Questions" or even "Telephone," which are both fun, simple options that can still double as ice breakers.

 Send an UberBLACK car to pick up the bride for the shower, rather than having her ride along with mom or a friend.
-She'll feel like one glamorous guest of honor, no doubt.
+She'll feel like one glamorous guest of honor.
 At the end of the party, surprise the bride by enlisting the groom to pick her up.
-When he arrives, he can pop inside, charm over guests, and then whisk her away.
-For bonus BFF points, order the groom something to-go and have it boxed up for when he arrives.
+When he arrives, he can pop inside, charm the guests, and then whisk her away.
+For bonus points, order the groom something to-go and have it boxed up for when he arrives.

-Yes, you read that correctly: it's okay to give takeaways that aren't homemade, so long as you hit them with a little personality.
-For example, pick up coffee beans or spiced granola from a local roaster or bakery and pour about 6-8 ounces worth in tins or a kraft bag.
+Yes, you read that correctly: It's okay to give takeaways that aren't homemade, so long as you hit them with a little personality.
 Add a simple flourish, like ribbon, string, or tags, and you're good to go.
 Another easy alternative is to look to the restaurant for ideas.
 If the shower is hosted at an Italian restaurant, then send guests off with gourmet spaghetti sauce, for example.